guardino/trova/README.md

 ## Introduction

-`trova` is a simple directory recursive search tool ("trova" means "to find" in Italian).
+`trova` is a simple directory recursive search tool ("trova" means "find" in Italian).
 It can be used as an alternative to utilities like "find" or "grep".
 It works on both Windows and Linux operating systems.
 It even has some limited support for doing text replacements or renaming/deleting files.
 By default,